Basiiic/BasicHud/README.md

 # THINGS YOU SHOULD KNOW

+- have music volume up ingame, sv_pure 1 sound utility script uses this volume option, having it set to 0 will make you not hear certain sounds

 - i play tf2 at 1920 x 1080 and do not plan to add support for other resolutions if they dont work (test and see if it works though!)

 - the "#Customizations" folder is for zeeshud main menu only (drag enablefriends out of _enabled to disable friends list)